AdytaNL/GenericMSI-Installer/README.md

 - Windows PowerShell (tested on 5.1+).
 - Administrator privileges to install/uninstall applications.

+## Optional - script can be used with/without Intune
 - Microsoft Intune Win32 Content Prep Tool for packaging into `.intunewin`.

 ## Packaging for Intune